 - 1/3 cup Red Onion – finely diced

 - 2 heaping TBS Cilantro Leaves – roughly chopped

 Marinate Chicken: In a large zip-closure bag combine lime juice and zest, 1 clove of garlic, cumin, coriander 1 teaspoon of salt and 1/2 teaspoon of pepper.
 Add in chicken breasts, toss to coat and seal.
 Set aside in the refrigerator for at least 30 minutes, up to overnight, turning occasionally to coat evenly.

 - Prepare the Salsa: Place all ingredients in a medium bowl.
 Gently stir to combine.
 Season to taste with salt.
 Set aside in the refrigerator until ready to use.

-- Remove from heat, uncover and let rest for 5 minutes.
+Serve: Remove from heat, uncover and let rest for 5 minutes.
 Garnish with fresh cilantro and salsa.

 - For a hot salsa, keep the seeds and ribs in the jalapeno.
 For a medium salsa, partially remove seeds and ribs.
 For a mild salsa, remove all seeds and ribs.
 (Salsa will keep in the refrigerator overnight, but it is best on the day it is made.)

 - Do not overcook chicken in step 3!
 You just want to brown the chicken slightly.
 Chicken will continue to cook in step 5.

 - If the liquid is not all the way absorbed when done cooking in step 5, remove the lid and continue to cook until liquid evaporates.
 If the chicken is done, remove it to a serving plate while you continue to cook the rice!